 SecuRx® Child Resistant Closures

-Our exclusive SecuRx child resistant closures are two-piece, lined closures that can be removed from a bottle by simultaneously pushing down and turning the closure.
-Available in a variety of designs, including with text top and pictorial instructions on the cap, SecuRx closures are a popular choice for a variety of products that require child resistant packaging.
+Our exclusive SecuRx child resistant closures are two-piece, lined closures that are removed from a bottle by simultaneously pushing down and turning the closure.
+Available in a variety of designs, with either text top and pictorial instructions on the cap, SecuRx closures are a popular choice for a many products that require child resistant packaging.
 Interested in learning more about our SecuRx closures?
 View our Information Sheet.

 Pop & Click™ Packaging System